php-fig/fig-standards/proposed/psr-cache.md

 By `Cache` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.

-If the user doesn't provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by cache system.
+If the user does not provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by cache system.